“In the event of an emergency, put the oxygen mask on yourself first before you assist others.”

-Many senior living communities offer short-term stays for family caregivers who need a rest from the strenuous task of caring for a loved one.
+If you're searching for respite care, you'll find that many assisted living communities near you offer short-term stays for family caregivers who need a rest from the strenuous task of caring for a loved one.
 Many times, you can find communities willing to take your elder loved one for a weekend or even a week, without further obligation to sign on for other services.

 You would pay for only the day, week or weekend of care needed.
 In addition, your elderly loved one would be able to participate in social gatherings, meals and special events that may be going on during their stay.
 That may a great emotional boost and new social connections for them as well.

 The important thing you need to remember is to do the research and plan ahead of time to be certain there is room for a short-term stay for your loved one in the community and time you desire.

 If you are unable to afford respite care for your loved one, there may be government help available.
 Check with your local Council on Aging or Social Services Department.